complate/complate-sample-spring-boot/README.md

 The Spring controller resolves JSX views from a bundeled javascript file under the default path `templates/complate/bundle.js`.

-The request handler populates the model and returns both the both the view and the model at once as a `ModelAndView` object.
+The request handler returns the view and model at once as a `ModelAndView` object.

 ```java
 @GetMapping("/")